 The RDU and its associated equipment must be tested at regular intervals.
-Test criteria, service intervals, and record keeping requirements, are specified in the appropriate Standard, AS 1851-2005 (and amendments).
+Test criteria, service intervals, and record keeping requirements, are specified in the appropriate Standard, AS 1851-2102 (and amendments).

 The following sections describe how service persons may perform some of the required inspections and tests, where the method may not be immediately obvious or where special operation or features will be required.
-The references in the tables to "AS 1851 Item Number" refer to Table 6.4.2 in AS 1851-2005.
+The references in the tables to "AS 1851 Item Number" refer to Table 6.4.1.2 through 6.4.1.5 in AS 1851-2012.
+References to just Section x.y refer to sections in this manual.